You are almost done! Step 10 is just proofreading and very minor editing.

 There is no video or Try It activity for this step.
-Your coach will provide feedback directly on your essay draft.
+Your coach will send you an email with final polish comments.

 This is not the time to rethink your essay!
 You should feel confident that you have made good choices throughout the steps you just completed.

 Once your coach has proofread your essay, it will be ready to submit.
 Resist the urge to show it to multiple reviewers for their opinion and input.
 Everyone will have an idea for “improvement,” which is likely to confuse and frustrate you.
 Trust yourself, and trust the process.